 For today’s blog post, I thought I would share with you why I don’t buy fur, leather, or wool.
 These industries cause so much animal cruelty, so they’re not industries that I will ever support.
 Here’s why…

 I’ve never supported the fur industry …and my family has never supported it, which I’m very proud of.
-It’s an expensive industry and we always knew that it was wrong to take an animal’s fur coat.
+It’s an expensive industry and we always knew that it was wrong and completely unnecessary to take an animal’s fur coat.
 We knew it was an ugly industry, but we never knew the details.
 We probably didn’t want to know the details.
 When I started getting into animal rights and researching it as a teenager, I learned more about the fur industry and I was disgusted by what I found.

 - About a third of fur sold in the U.S. is from animals who were caught in the wild.
 These animals were most likely caught in steel-jaw traps, which close on their limbs and cause unbearable pain.
 Many animals try to get away by attempting to gnaw off their trapped limbs.

 - A typical way animals are killed is by electrocuting them anally and genitally.
 This is obviously extremely painful for the animals.
 And many animals are often skinned alive and are left to die or die in the process — which is extremely barbaric.

 - In certain countries, there are no laws protecting animals raised for fur from severe abuse.
 They suffer in silence and experience excruciating pain.